aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

 ### Let's play! 🎮